anoma/juvix-docs/docs/howto/contributing.md

 We value readability and maintainability over saving lines of code.
 The best source of truth for the Juvix code style is the existing codebase.
 We strongly encourage you to look at the existing code and follow the same style.
-Open an issue if you have any questions, or better yet, join our [Discord][discord] and ask there!
+Open an issue if you have any questions.

 Some basic guidelines when writing code: